Universitario de Trujillo

 Universitario de Trujillo is a Peruvian football club, playing in the city of Trujillo, Peru.
 They currently play in the second division of the Liga Distrital de Trujillo.

 History

-In the 2009 Copa Perú, the club classified to the National Stage, but was eliminated by Defensor San José of Tumbes.
+In the 2009 Copa Perú, the club qualified to the National Stage, but was eliminated by Defensor San José of Tumbes.

-In the 2011 Copa Perú, the club classified to the National Stage, but was eliminated by Los Caimanes in the Round of 16.
+In the 2011 Copa Perú, the club qualified to the National Stage, but was eliminated by Los Caimanes in the Round of 16.